Bang crash zoom

 You can use onomatopoeia to describe the sound the fireworks make.

-Click on the image above to watch the following video and listen out for some examples.
+Watch the short video above and listen out for some examples.

 Onomatopoeia is a word that mimics the sound of the object or action it refers to.
 Think of onomatopoeia as a sound effects device.